 Humpback whales are an uncommon occurrence near the project area but they do have the potential to be in the area as they migrate to feeding grounds to the north and mating grounds far south.
-Based on best available density estimates Petrogas has calculated the potential take of two humpback whales by Level B harassment.
-However, they will shut down whenever humpback whales approach the Level B harassment zone.
-Given the low density of humpback whales in the project area, the ability to detect the whales visually from a considerable distance, the capacity to track whales through the Orca Network, and the anticipated efficacy of proposed mitigation and monitoring measures, Petrogas elected not to request take.
+Based on best available density estimates, Phillips 66 has calculated the potential take of one humpback whale, by Level B harassment only.
+However, Phillips 66 proposes to shut down whenever humpback whales approach the Level B harassment zone.
+Given the low density of humpback whales in the project area, the ability to detect the whales visually from a considerable distance, the capacity to track whales through the Orca Network, and the anticipated efficacy of proposed mitigation and monitoring measures, Phillips 66 determined that no take of humpback whales is likely to occur and did not request that any such take be authorized.
 NMFS concurs with this request and, therefore, is not proposing to authorize take of humpback whales.